-(2) Knowing that he/she is on peaceable terms with the Lord, the Christian is blessed with an inner peace, a tranquility of spirit, that allows him/her to live the contented life, even when the world around him is mad (Phil.
+Knowing that we are on peaceable terms with the Lord, Christians are blessed with an inner peace, a tranquility of spirit, that allows us to live a contented life, even when the world around him is mad (Phil.
 4:7).

-(3) Christ also provides for his people the motive to work for harmony among various cultures of men who, by longstanding tradition, are hostile to one another (e.g., the Jews and the Arabs) (see Rom.
+Christ also provides for his people the motive to work for harmony among various cultures of men who, by longstanding tradition, are hostile to one another (e.g., the Jews and the Arabs — see Rom.
 12:18; Heb.
 12:14; cf. Lk.
-2:14 – ASV, ESV).
+2:14 — ASV, ESV).

 In view of these facts, it should be no surprise that Jesus Christ should be designated as “Prince of Peace.”